Dirk-Douwes-Schultz/ZS_CMSP_code/readme.txt

 "final_data_cleaned.Rdata" - cleaned data

+"coupled_NB_samplers.R" - contains code for the custom iFFBS and bFFBS2 samplers for the ZS-CMSNB models

+"endemic_epidemic.R" - fits the endemic/epidemic model from Table 1

+"ZINB.R" - fits the ZINB model from Table 1

+"ZINBRE.R" - fits the ZINBRE model from Table 1

+"ZS_CMSNB_binary.R" - fits the bolded ZS-CMSNB model from Table 1 with one-at-a-time samplers for the hidden states

+"ZS_CMSNB_iFFBS.R" - fits the bolded ZS-CMSNB model from Table 1 with iFFBS samplers for the hidden states

+"ZS_CMSNB_bFFBS.R" - fits the bolded ZS-CMSNB model from Table 1 with bFFBS2 samplers for the hidden states

-"samplers.R" - contains code for the custom iFFBS and bFFBS2 samplers
+"samplers.R" - contains code for the custom iFFBS and bFFBS2 samplers for the ZS-CMSP models

-"final_model_binary.R" - fits final model with binary (one at a time) samplers for the hidden states
+"ZS_CMSP_binary.R" - fits the ZS-CMSP model from Table 1 with one-at-a-time samplers for the hidden states

-"final_model_iFFBS.R" - fits final model with iFFBS samplers for the hidden states
+"ZS_CMSP_iFFBS.R" - fits the ZS-CMSP model from Table 1 with iFFBS samplers for the hidden states

-"final_model_bFFBS2.R" - fits final model with bFFBS2 samplers for the hidden states
+"ZS_CMSP_bFFBS.R" - fits the ZS-CMSP model from Table 1 with bFFBS2 samplers for the hidden states